For children 12 – 36 months on Sept 1

 Choosing a Class

-Location: We offer toddler classes in Bellevue, Issaquah, Mercer Island, Renton, and online.
+Location: We offer toddler classes in Bellevue, Issaquah, Mercer Island, Renton, Snoqualmie and online.
 (Click here for addresses, Map and Directions.)

-Ages: We offer wobblers classes for young toddlers, 1’s for children who are 1 to 2 year old in September, 2’s for children who are 2 to 3 in September, and then several classes that are a blend of these age ranges.
-In the table below, you’ll see recommended ages for each class.
+Ages: We offer wobblers classes for young toddlers, 1’s for children who are 1 to 2 year old in September, 2’s for children who are 2 to 3 in September and classes that are a blend of these age ranges.
+In the table below, you’ll see recommended ages.
 The activities in that class are most appropriate for that age group.
 If your child is a little older than the range, that is typically fine.
-If it works better for your schedule, you can choose a class that your child is a little bit too young for, but you may find some of the activities are difficult for your child to be successful at.
+We recommend against parents enrolling a child who is not old enough for the class.